kiddiRU/Verk1_H1/Project/README.md

 python programs on your system.

 ### Admin
-Admins can create and host tournaments aswell as create clubs, to login in as admin you open the login screen and when prompted for a handle, you input "admin".
+Admins can create and host tournaments as well as create clubs, to login in as admin you open the login screen and when prompted for a handle, you input "admin".